This post is part 2 of a 3-part series of posts on how to extend the Sitecore Commerce Business Tools. The other parts are:

 First you check if the supplied entity view is the one you want to add your actions to.
 If that is the case you retrieve the ActionsPolicy and add an EntityActionView to it.
 Remember to always add it and not create a new ActionsPolicy, because there might have been another block that already added an action to the view.

-• First, there is the Name property.
-You will need to act on this name later so it should be unique.
+property.
+You will need to act on this name later so it should be unique. - The

 When you run the engine this will be the result.